A subtle layout bug in Google Search: When CJK text-wrapping meets float

 properties to control text wrapping behavior.
 Under the default values of these two properties, most languages break lines at spaces between words.
 However, CJK languages don’t rely on spaces as word separators, which allows line breaks to occur between any characters.

+But why are the Japanese and Korean versions unaffected?
 This is where it gets even more interesting.
 Let’s take a closer look at the block-level span

 text in the HTML.
 Its previous sibling (the image) is floated, which means the image is removed from the normal content flow according to CSS rules.
 As a result: